 Kleptomania is considered uncommon.
 However because many people with kleptomania never seek treatment, or they're simply jailed after repeated thefts, many cases of kleptomania may never be diagnosed.
-It's thought that fewer than 5 percent of shoplifters have kleptomania.
-Kleptomania often begins during adolescence or in young adulthood, but in rare cases it begins after 50 years of age.
+Kleptomania often begins during the teen years or in young adulthood, but in rare cases it begins in later adulthood.

 Kleptomania risk factors may include:

 - Family history.
-Having a first-degree blood relative, such as a parent or sibling, with kleptomania or obsessive-compulsive disorder may increase your risk of kleptomania.
+Having a first-degree relative, such as a parent or sibling, with kleptomania, obsessive-compulsive disorder, or a substance or alcohol use problem may increase your risk of kleptomania.

 - Being female.
-Approximately two-thirds of people with known kleptomania are women.
+About two-thirds of people with known kleptomania are women.

 - Having another mental illness.
-People with kleptomania often have other mental illnesses, such as bipolar disorder, anxiety disorder, eating disorders, substance abuse or personality disorders.
+People with kleptomania often have another mental illness, such as bipolar disorder, anxiety disorder, an eating disorder, substance use disorder or a personality disorder.

 - Head trauma or brain injuries.
 People who've experienced a head trauma may develop kleptomania.